ohmanimblind/MediaBowl/README.md

 ## Class Diagram
 https://drive.google.com/file/d/1vXVpHUDVUsyV9RY5fdOARqvlRDKU_Ws7/view?usp=share_link

- The program will work as follows: one file will focus on converting a list of scraped data(done with python), into Movie and Book objects.From there, these objects will be used to populate a database through mySQL, in order for the user to be able to run queries.
-The decision was made to make certain private data members, such as actors, a vector, since a movie can have multiple (the same logic was used for genre and such.).
-While the program could be made without the creation of objects, object creation allows for thorough testing, which is imporant due to the developer side of the program being important.
-The SQL search class was made in order to simplify the functions in the user class.
+ The program will work as follows: one file will focus on converting a list of scraped data(done with python), into Movie,Show, and Book objects.From there, these objects will be used to populate a database implemented throug hash tables.
 The Database class is also seperate than the StackMaker class, in order to be clear on what the purpose of both programs are.
+The SeachClass and User class are seperate in order to follow SOLID principles

  > ## Phase III